joseferncruz/udacity-ds-project1/README.md

 ## The code

-The included in this project can be found in the notebook `udacity-course1.ipynb`.
+The code that led to all the analysis/figures/interactive maps used in this project can be found in the notebook `udacity-course1.ipynb`.

 ## Results